alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 Installing Oracle VM VirtualBox and Extension Packs
 ====================================================

 Oracle VM VirtualBox comes in many different packages, and installation depends on your host OS.
 If you have installed software before, installation should be straightforward.
 On each host platform, Oracle VM VirtualBox uses the installation method that is most common and easy to use.
-If you run into trouble or have special requirements, see Chapter 2, Installation Details for details about the various installation methods.

 Oracle VM VirtualBox is split into the following components: